 After all that, if you think you can get by just floating wifi from cafes, then free apps for messaging, such as WhatsApp or WeChat, bypass the need for texting altogether.
 Just make sure your data is turned off so you don’t accidentally incur roaming fees!

 If you want to take your phone on vacay with you, there are a lot of affordable options out there.
-Explore what works for you, and bon voyage!
+Explore what works for you, dont't forget to pack a protective phone case and bon voyage!